What Are Virtual Credit Cards & Why You Should Care About Them

 Over the past few years, virtual cards have skyrocketed so much in popularity that the Mercator Advisory Group projects that by 2021, there will be $315.1 billion dollars a year in commercial purchasing with virtual cards.
 This burst of popularity has to do with the facts that they serve as a disposable version of your static company debit or credit card and work to reduce the chances of fraud.

 When buyers use a credit card or debit card to make online purchases, they are required to share a few specific details pertaining to the card.
 This includes the card’s actual credit card number, the expiration date, and security code.
 If this card is frequently being used for multiple purchases for your business – and in some industries and businesses, a buyer could be making hundreds of purchases a month from a supplier – companies will store or save this card’s information online, putting the card’s information at the risk of fraud.

 Virtual credit cards mitigate that risk.
 They provide card holders with dynamic information, or a virtual credit card number, that connects back to their card that is unique to every transaction.
 In other words, virtual cards provide buyers with safer, one-time-use information to lower the risk of fraud.

 While virtual cards are a great tool for buyers, they can be a bit of a headache for supplier AR departments.
 But why?

-- Typically, suppliers have to manually retrieve card numbers and remittance information from emails
+- Typically, suppliers have to manually retrieve virtual card numbers and remittance information from emails

 - Suppliers then have to manually key these payments, which takes time